Creasting a diverse network of future leaders across the world

 Funded support to develop leadership skills with an international cohort

+We believe that it is crucial for leaders in conservation to emerge from every part of the planet, lowering barriers to participation wherever we can.
 All selected participants will receive an automatic stipend and digital grant totalling £170 GBP to help support online participation in the programme.
 Additionally, everyone on the ‘Innovate’ programme will receive full, free online congress registration and a digital copy of the Congress proceedings for our IIC Lima Congress.

 A snapshot of the programme